flatironinstitute/sciware-intern-mentors/github-code-review.md

 commit.

 At the bottom of the conversation page (not shown) there are buttons to merge the pull request, or close it unmerged.
-If there are conflicts, Github provides tools to resolve them via the web, or by pushing additional commits to the PR branch.
+If there are conflicts, GitHub provides tools to resolve them via the web, or by pushing additional commits to the PR branch.

 Clicking the "files changed" tab (circled in red) brings the reviewer to perhaps the most